paul-kuttiya/webpack_bootstrap_boilerplate/README.md

   plugins: [
     //extract css to itself instead of including in bundle.js new ExtractTextPlugin('[name].css'),
     //create manifest and check for cashed bundled files
+    //check duplication code from bundle.js and vendor.js and refactor to remain only in vendor.js
     new webpack.optimize.CommonsChunkPlugin({
       names: ['vendor', 'manifest']
     }),